ckxng/aadddriverapi/README.md

 - Color {string}
 - Plate {string}

+## Partitions

+A unique string representing the base is used as the PartitionKey.
+In Azure Storage Tables, partitions allow for [application scaling](https://docs.microsoft.com/en-us/rest/api/storageservices/designing-a-scalable-partitioning-strategy-for-azure-table-storage).
+Therefore, a base must be specified for every query that searches for or interacts with drivers.
+It is not possible to generate a list of all drivers, unless a user submits a query for each base.

 ## Environment Variables

 The Azure App Service hosting this Function App must contain the following